This is a lovely soup that requires minimal preparation and is one of our favourite things to pair with nice bread and have on a cooler night.

 - Chop all the potatoes into 2cm/1 Inch sized cubes, put on baking tray.
 Season with salt and pepper, then cook on 180c for 30 mins (while you do the other things)

-- Dice the onion fairly fine and put into large pot on a medium to high heat
+- Dice the onion fairly fine and put into large pot to dry fry on a medium to high heat

 - Finely slice the cabbage and stir into pan